 - The transport agent is asking for cost compensation for additional transport matters, e.g. using a truck instead train to the sea-port.
 Root causes for problems are often difficult to investigate.

 - The tracking system is providing additional transparency – but for a sincere cost and effort due to the device management and separate UI.

-Conclusion: The core interest of the industrial company is to serve their customer in a smooth way, for stable and competitive cost.
-The current setup is causing far too high of an effort and cost, as well as putting the business at risk.
+Conclusion: The core interest of the industrial company is to serve their customer’s needs smoothly, for stable and competitive cost.
+The current setup is causing too much effort and cost, as well as putting the business at risk.

 The Shipment Visibility IoT Solution

-Axonize’s IoT platform is the IoT solution that both infrastructure and logistic providers can use to manage their digitally optimized processes from Point A to Point B. It is the low-cost interface between the tracking provider and the logistics systems.
+Axonize’s IoT platform is the IoT solution that both infrastructure and logistic providers can use to manage their digitally optimized processes from Point A to Point B. It’s the low-cost interface between the tracking provider and the logistics systems.

-Using only one platform for the entire journey, Axonize combines all tracking & sensor solutions, logistic & operational systems and information platforms into one centralized location for all parties involved.
-Because Axonize works with any sensor or device, gathering and analyzing information from the entire journey and provides you with all the information your customers will need.
-Keep your team and customers informed, every step of the way.
+Using only one platform for the entire journey, Axonize combines all tracking and sensor solutions, logistics and operational systems and information platforms into one centralized location for all parties.
+Axonize works with any sensor or device, gathers and analyzes information from the entire journey and provides you with all the information your customers need.
+We can help you keep your team and customers informed every step of the way.